-Is It Safe For Guinea Pigs To Eat Lemongrass?
+Can Guinea Pigs Eat Lemongrass?

-Health Benefits of Lemongrass for Guinea Pigs
+Benefits Of Lemongrass For Guinea Pigs

 If the free radicals are not kept at a minimum, they will destroy the cells which will lead to the guinea pigs having diseases and becoming ill.

-Lemongrass has a good amount and many different vitamins, especially vitamin C. This vitamin helps boost the immune system of guinea pigs.
+4. Boost Nervous and Immune System: Lemongrass has a good amount and many different vitamins, especially vitamin C. This vitamin helps boost the immune system of guinea pigs.
 A strong immune system will prevent them from becoming sick.
 If they do get ill, vitamin C along with other vitamins in the herb will help them recover quickly from the illness.

 Can Baby Guinea Pigs Eat Lemongrass?

 I don’t suggest giving young guinea pigs any lemongrass to eat.
 Baby guinea pigs have delicate digestive systems that are still developing, and introducing new foods can cause digestive upset.

 If you are planning to feed them lemongrass, wait until the baby guinea pig is at least 6 months old.
 This will give their digestive system plenty of time to develop and able to digest lemongrass.